zobornost/Dendron/notes/unholy.rules.heroic.md

 | 17    | 125 |
 | 18    | 150 |

-## Actions
+## Play

-In normal play the DM will describe a scene, you will tell the DM what actions you take, and the DM will narrate the results.
-Some actions, like talking, walking, and running, have no specific rules; they just play out as you would expect.
-Some actions, particularly actions that involve some element of risk, trigger moves.
+In normal play the DM will describe a scene, you will tell the DM what you do, and the DM will tell you how the world responds.
+Many things you do, like talking, walking, and running, have no specific rules; they just play out as you would expect.
+Some things you do, particularly things that involve some element of risk, trigger moves.
 When a move is triggered, resolve its rules as described and then return to normal play.

 ## Moves